garv-shah/software-dev/SAT/U4O1 SAT/Testing/Usability Testing.md

 - Various widget sizes have been changed to improve usability
 - Inline Math support in documents has been improved
 - Post solutions now show LATEX solutions too

+Version 1.0.2 was also released with the following changes:
+- Images can now be uploaded from the app directly, which get stored into Firebase Storage
+- The "Admin Panel" button was removed, as it was not reflective of the functionality of the app

 These changes address most concerns users have been having with the initial release, and will aid in improving usability for all clients.